 All the birds were owned by the lord of the manor, and he protected his rights vigorously.
 Anyone caught stealing eggs or birds from the dovecote could expect to receive a very severe sentence.
 It was not just the theft, it was the fact that raising the birds was considered a privilege of rank, so any attempt to steal an egg was tantamount to rebelling against the social order.

 The Lords of Manorbier not only raised pigeons for food but for medicinal purposes as well.
 Pigeon blood was considered useful to treat bloodshot eyes, and it was also thought that a mixture of watercress and pigeon dung would help cure baldness.

 The location is one of the most appealing features of Manorbier.
 The castle occupies a fantastically scenic position overlooking a sheltered beach, with fabulous coastal views.
 The location was one of the reasons Manorbier was chosen to represent Cair Paravel in the BBC television version of CS Lewis' classic, 'The Chronicles of Narnia' (not the 2005 film version).

 On a rise facing the castle is the striking medieval parish church of St James, well worth the short walk to explore.
 You can also make out the remains of the castle's medieval fishponds.

 Manorbier Castle is open daily.
-It is without doubt one of the most enjoyable Welsh castles I've had the pleasure of visiting.
-The location is superb, and the combination of the restored medieval rooms and the castle gardens make it an unforgettable pace to visit.
+It is, without doubt, one of the most enjoyable Welsh castles I've had the pleasure of visiting.
+The location is superb, and the combination of the restored medieval rooms and the castle gardens make it an unforgettable place to visit.
 It baffles me why Manorbier is not better known, but I highly recommend a visit.